skinny85/jilt/Readme.md

 including `javax.annotation.Nullable` from [JSR-305](https://central.sonatype.com/artifact/com.google.code.findbugs/jsr305),
 `org.jetbrains.annotations.Nullable` from [JetBrains annotations](https://central.sonatype.com/artifact/org.jetbrains/annotations),
 and others.

-To make a property based on a `@Nullable` field or parameter required, also annotate it with `@Req`.
+If you want to annotate a property with a `@Nullable` annotation, but keep it as being required, annotate it with the `@Req` annotation from the `org.jilt` package.

 ##### 'Staged, but preserving order' Builder style